 Check widget visibility settings: Ensure your widget display settings inside the WordPress plugin are correct.
 Also, check your widget settings like button visibility and privacy settings inside your Marker.io admin.

-Having issues?
-Contact our support on the bottom right of any of our web pages.
+For any challenges or queries, reach out to our dedicated support team available on the bottom right of our web pages.